coltonBlackwell/Route_Tracker/README.md

 ## Description

-A web application designed to track and measure your walking, biking, and driving routes.
-Combines the use of Flask, JS, HTML, CSS, gpxpy, and much more to deliver an enjoyable user experience.
+A Flask web application for visualizing GPX files, providing a simple interface to display GPS data and plot paths in 3D.
+It’s designed as an easy-to-use tool for accessing GPX data and generating visual insights into the paths.

 ## Run
 - python3 app.py